-Elementary School Counsellors support students struggling with behaviour regulation and a range of social-emotional needs including anxiety, self-regulation, and peer relationships.
-For serious mental health concerns, school counsellors will facilitate the referral to the District Psychologist or other support services or outside agencies.
+Elementary school counsellors work with students struggling with behaviour regulation and a range of social-emotional needs including anxiety, self-regulation, and peer relationships.
+For serious mental health concerns, school counsellors will facilitate the referral to the district psychologist or other services or outside agencies.

-Secondary School Counsellors primarily provide advice and assistance with the selection of courses leading to a successful transition to post-secondary settings.
-Like Elementary School Counsellors, Secondary School Counsellors support students struggling with a range of social-emotional needs and also make referrals to other services such as the District Psychologist or other support services or outside agencies.
+Secondary school counsellors primarily provide advice and assistance with the selection of courses leading to a successful transition to post-secondary settings.
+Like elementary school counsellors, secondary school counsellors work with students struggling with a range of social-emotional needs and also make referrals to other services such as the district psychologist or other services or outside agencies.